Iaido is the art of drawing the Japanese sword.

 The iaido group at Norwalk Dojo practices Mondays nights from

-New iaido students may sign up with the dojo on the first Friday of every
+New iaido students may sign up with the dojo at the beginning of odd

 We ask that you first watch at least one full iaido practice from start